NicolayD/rails6-foundation/README.md

 Shoutout to [this helpful comment](https://github.com/rails/webpacker/issues/2059#issuecomment-486491924), too.

 After additional searching, I found that [this guide](https://railsbytes.com/public/templates/X6ksRW) does almost the same as me.
 And it even includes a script to do all of this in one go.

+There is additional helpful info in the official documentation - https://get.foundation/sites/docs/sass.html